usererdem/MIT-Wordgame/README.md

 a.
 If you type yes --> The game asks: Which letter would you like to replace: --> type the letter you want --> after you write, the specific letter is going to get replaced.
 b.
 If you type no the game will continue with the same hand dealt.

-4- The game will ask for the player Enter word, or write '!!' to indicate that you are finished.
+4- The game will ask for the player to Enter a word, or write '!!' to indicate that you are finished.

 5- After you finished, your total score will be printed and the game is going to ask if you want to replay the same hand --> you can type yes to replay the hand or no to continue.